JakeHigham/Challenge-2/README.md

 ## Usage

-Use the website as an example for your own portfolio!
+Use the website as an example for your own portfolio or check back periodically to see my progress!

 ## Credits